You are hereHome >

 Sometimes you can get a better deal at a bank just by asking for it.

 Some banks offer free accounts or charge less if you have your statements “sent” to you electronically, if you don’t have your check images returned to you at all or agree not to use human teller services.
 If you are comfortable banking online you can save.
 Read disclosures carefully, check your online statements regularly and archive copies of your online statements, even if the bank says it does.

 Banks without branches may have lower fees if you are comfortable banking on the Internet and not ever dealing face-to-face with a person.
 Note: Check FDIC.gov to confirm you found an insured bank.

 LOOK FOR OTHER FREE CHECKING OPTIONS.

-Get free checking with several account relationships or even if you simply make 5 or more monthly transfers, including debits, in or out of the account.
+Get free checking with several account relationships or, at some banks, even if you simply make 5 or more monthly transfers, including debits, in or out of the account.
 Move money from low-interest savings.
 Ask whether you can count all your balances toward your checking minimum.
-If not, savings account and interest-bearing checking interest rates are so low that putting the money in a regular no-interest checking account to avoid fees may save more in fees than you earned in interest.
+If not, savings account and interest-bearing checking interest rates are so low that putting more money in a regular no-interest checking account to avoid fees may save more in fees than you earned in interest.
 Many banks and credit unions offer free or lower cost checking for seniors or students.

 USE FREE TEXT MESSAGE WARNINGS.